LattePandaTeam/Docs/content/OS/Win10HomeAndLTSB.md

 ## **Ubuntu 16.04 LTS**

-After tested the beta Linux OS for a month with our forum members, we collected the all problems that our forum members meet.
-Now, we published the newest BIOS to fix all the bug.
+After tested the beta Linux OS for a month with our forum members, we collected the some problems that our forum members meet.
+Now, we published the newest BIOS to fix bug.
 The following topic will show you the official Ubuntu installation tutorial.
 If you still have any questions when using Linux on LattePanda, [feel free to post your question here](https://www.lattepanda.com/topic-f16t8363.html), we are always ready to help you!

 ### What you need